The Ultimate Guide to Connecting Encompass with Microsoft Dynamics for Seamless Workflow

+Connecting Encompass with Microsoft Dynamics 365 is one of the highest-impact integrations a mortgage operation can make.
 Encompass handles loan origination, compliance, and processing.
 Microsoft Dynamics manages your sales pipeline, borrower relationships, and team workflows.
 When they run separately, loan officers toggle between systems, re-key data, and miss updates.
 When they connect, loan status changes flow to your CRM in real time.
 Follow-ups trigger automatically.
 Data entry happens once.

 This guide covers what the integration looks like, how to set it up, and how to avoid the problems that derail most CRM-to-LOS projects.